UnknownLab/golang/book-1/docs/Impressions.md

 ## 5. Defer functions
 First impression about golang defer functions is that a point of many unexpected errors, not really readable

+## 6. Interface with struct
+don't require implementation for compile but runtime error.
+WTF ??? see lol.go in chapter 9

+## 7. Interface with struct 2
+I like way where you separate methods from struct but implementation in golang seems not so powerful enough.
+Need more researches.

+## 8. Goroutines
+Very easy and powerful construction but not easy to understand channels blocks